csbrady-warwick/EIS-2/README_DECK.md

 Event - Events occur when a block starts and ends, when a block cannot be found, when a key is either succesfully or unsuccesfully parsed or when a block or key is not triggered because of pass conditions.
 You can bind event functions to trigger when any event occurs

+Description - A text description of a block or key that may optionally be specified when the block or key is added to the definition

 ## EIS Deck format

 EIS Decks are text files that are intended to control a code.
 They all have a fairly simple structure which is of separate blocks which contain text key/value pairs.
 For example